-Puppet is configured in an agent-server architecture, in which a primary server node controls configuration information for a fleet of managed agent nodes.
+- Puppet is configured in an agent-server architecture, in which a primary server node controls configuration info for a fleet of managed agent nodes. - The following architecture is master and agent.

 SERVER-AGENT COMMUNICATION FOLLOWS THIS PATTERN:

 - An agent node sends facts to the primary server and requests a catalog. - The primary server compiles and returns the node's catalog using the sources of information the primary server has access to. - The agent applies the catalog to the node by checking each resource the catalog describes.
 If it finds resources that are not in their desired state, it makes the changes necessary to correct them.
 Or, in no-op mode, it assesses what changes would be needed to reconcile the catalog. - The agent sends a report back to the primary server. - primary servers and agents communicate by HTTPS using SSL certificates.